shoebot/shoebot/doc/source/getstarted.rst

 Changing values on example scripts is a great way to understand how things work.

 The Shoebot code editor is however rather limited.
-We recommend trying out Atom with the :ref:`Shoebot extension <atom>` for a more powerful and customizable coding environment.
+We recommend trying out Atom with the :any:`Shoebot extension <atom-extension>` for a more powerful and customizable coding environment.